From University Races to World Championships

 Mini Transat 2023

-My new challenge : The goal is to cross the Atlantic in September 2023 alone and without assistance on a 6.50m boat that we designed and built.
-The naval architect is Sam Manuard who designed many quick off-shore boats such as l'Occitane Armel Tripon skipped for the 2020 Vendée Globe.
-Benoit Marie is working with him on the concept, looks like his foiling expertise is very useful...
+The goal of the Mini Transat is to cross the Atlantic in September 2023 alone and without assistance on a 6.50m boat that we designed and built.
+The naval architect is Sam Manuard who designed many quick off-shore boats such as l'Occitane for the 2020 Vendée Globe.
+Benoit Marie worked with him on the concept, looks like his foiling expertise is very useful...
 The construction lasted 4.5 months, that's a record!

 International Moth Sailing